avilleret/Gem-wiki/How-to-build-Gem-on-Microsoft-Windows-(MINGW).md

 I put the sources into `C:\Users\zmoelnig\Development\GitHub\Gem`

-### Pure data
+### Pure Data

-You need the Pure data sources to build Gem, either the Vanilla or Extended version.
+You need the Pure Data sources to build Gem, either the Vanilla or Extended version.
 The easiest way is to download a zip for Windows from [http://puredata.info/downloads](http://puredata.info/downloads).
 Then unpack it.